 1. The Superintendent or designee shall notify media outlets and/or activate an emergency call system when a decision is made for an unscheduled closing of school for the entire school day, the delayed opening of school, or the early closing of school.
+Notice to television and radio stations shall be by telephone call, with appropriate code, to the following stations.
 The media outlets may include, but not be limited to, radio, television stations, and internet websites as listed below:

+Readington Township School District website

+School Messenger call and text message system

+Genesis email

-Readington Township School District website School Messenger call and text message system Genesis email Other media outlets approved by the Superintendent
+Other media outlets approved by the Superintendent

-2. Parent(s) will be notified at the beginning of each school year that they will be notified of an emergency school closing day by means of announcements over the media outlets listed above.
+2. Parent(s) or legal guardian(s) will be notified at the beginning of each school year that they will be notified of an emergency school closing day by means of announcements over the media outlets radio stations listed above.
+The notice will include the call numbers of each station, its location on the AM or FM band, and the time(s) at which the announcement will be carried.
+Parent(s) or legal guardian(s) will be cautioned not to attempt to telephone the radio station.